NavinKumarbanu/One-Server/README (1).md

 # Terraform One Server example

-This folder contains a one server example of a [Terraform](https://www.terraform.io/) file on Google Cloud Platform (GCP).

-This Terraform file deploys a single server on Google Cloud Platform (GCP).
+This file contains process to  deploys a single server on Google Cloud Platform (GCP).

 ## Requirements